Dreaming381/Latios-Framework/Documentation~/Core/Smart Blobbers.md

 # Smart Blobbers

-Smart Blobbers provide a powerful, streamlined, and user-friendly workflow for generating Blob Assets during Game Object Conversion.
+Smart Blobbers provide a powerful, streamlined, and user-friendly workflow for generating data-intense Blob Assets during Baking.
 Any authoring logic can request a Blob Asset from a Smart Blobber and receive a handle.
 That handle can later be used to retrieve the Blob Asset after the Smart Blobber has executed.
 The Smart Blobber generates blobs in parallel, using Burst if possible.
-This can drastically speed up conversion times while keeping the logic for generating blob assets unified and consistent.
+This can drastically speed up baking times while keeping the logic for generating blob assets unified and consistent.

 ## Converting a Blob Asset using an Authoring MonoBehaviour